mickfay/nc-news-mentor/README.md

 `.env.test` - to connect to the test database.
 This must contain `PGDATABASE=nc_news_test` `.env.development` - to connect to the develoment database.
 This must contain `PGDATABASE=nc_news`

+Descriptions of endpoints that are available to the api can be found in endpoints.json.